scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

       }
     }

-In a glance, it looks like we have more code, but we have gotten rid of most of the parts where SQL were executed by strings.
+Although, at a glance, you may have a feeling that you need to write more code, notice that we've gotten rid of raw string values specified in the SQL statement.

-As a result, even a complex query, for example using joins, can become more DRY.
-If you develop a certain scale of applications, QueryDSL will enhance development efficiency.
+If you go with this style, complex join queries can be more DRY.
+When you develop applications of a certain size, using QueryDSL would make your development productive.

 ### Auto Macros